-Macroprudential Tools In the debate about whether monetary policy should be used to address financial stability, one of the key considerations is the extent to which macroprudential policy measures can be used instead.
-Appendix D considers two types of macroprudential policies: leverage constraints and equity injections (or tail risk insurance).
+Macroprudential Tools A key considerations is the extent to which macroprudential policy measures can be used instead of monetary policy.
+Appendix E considers two types of macroprudential policies, leverage constraints and equity injections (or tail risk insurance).
 Monetary policy affects stability in quite different ways from leverage constraints.
-In contrast, equity injections can act somewhat as a substitute for active monetary policy, and with sufficiently aggressive equity injection, monetary policy is unnecessary to provide stabilization.
+Equity injections can act somewhat as a substitute for active monetary policy, and with sufficiently aggressive equity injection, monetary policy is unnecessary to provide stabilization.